OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - [Retrieve the `Info.plist`](0x06b-Basic-Security-Testing.md#the-infoplist-file)
 - Check that `NSAllowsArbitraryLoads` is not set to `true` globally of for any domain.

-- If the application opens third party web sites in web views, then from iOS 10 onwards `NSAllowsArbitraryLoadsInWebContent` can be used to disable ATS restrictions for the content loaded in web views.
+- If the application opens third party web sites in WebViews, then from iOS 10 onwards `NSAllowsArbitraryLoadsInWebContent` can be used to disable ATS restrictions for the content loaded in web views.

 > **Apple warns:** Disabling ATS means that unsecured HTTP connections are allowed.
 HTTPS connections are also allowed, and are still subject to default server trust evaluation.
 However, extended security checks—like requiring a minimum Transport Layer Security (TLS) protocol version—are disabled.
-Without ATS, you’re also free to loosen the default server trust requirements, as described in Performing Manual Server Trust Authentication.
+Without ATS, you’re also free to loosen the default server trust requirements, as described in ["Performing Manual Server Trust Authentication"](https://developer.apple.com/documentation/foundation/url_loading_system/handling_an_authentication_challenge/performing_manual_server_trust_authentication).

 The following snippet shows a **vulnerable example** of an app disabling ATS restrictions globally.